 Once your fixed rate deal has run its course, you will be able to move to a new provide or energy package without any charge.
 It is essential that you firstly get into contact with your existing provider and see which deal they intend to transfer you to as providers move customers to a default standard plan on completion of any fixed rate deal.

-In order to determine what the best deal on the market is, use our comparison tool and you will be presented with a vast array of tariffs being offered.
-You can then switch to your new provider within days and we’ll facilitate a swift and seamless transfer on your behalf.
+In order to determine what the best deal on the market is, use our energy comparison tool and you will be presented with a vast array of tariffs being offered.
+You can then switch to your new supplier within days and we’ll facilitate a swift and seamless transfer on your behalf.

 Ultimately, fixed rate deals are beneficial for those who anticipate price rises sooner rather than late and who enjoy knowing exactly how much they are paying for their energy each month.
-If you believe that energy prices will rise steeply in the near future, then it would be beneficial to fix your energy price in order make long term savings on your bills.
+If you believe that energy prices will rise steeply in the near future, then it would be beneficial to fix your price in order make long term savings on your bills.
 Conversely, if it widely believed that prices will remain stable for at least two years, then a variable package may be better due to its superior flexibility.

 Furthermore, you will usually never receive a bill that is significantly higher than you anticipate, and will be able to plan your finances ahead of time as you know the rate you are paying.